Vintage Market Finds for the Garden: Containers, Décor & Creative Outdoor Styling

 - Pretty vintage dishes and tea sets

-Do you grow flowers, herbs or vegetables in containers?
-Do you have any tips you’d like to share?
-I would love to know more in the comments below.
+Do thrift for vintage garden decor for your blooms and houseplants too?
+Do you have any thrifty tips you’d like to share?
+Let’s chat more in the comments below.

 Want to See More Thrift Store Finds?